Michael McQuilken

-Michael McQuilken is an American, New York-based theater and opera director, filmmaker, and musician.
+Michael McQuilken is an American theater and opera director, filmmaker, and musician.

 Early life

 Born and raised in Beaverton, Oregon, McQuilken moved to Seattle, Washington in 1997.
 He began creating fringe theatre while earning a living as a street musician on a homemade junk drum kit.
 His avant-garde musical Ballyhoo, co-created with John Osebold, won "best play" at the 2000 Seattle Fringe Festival, and his multi-media one-man show A Day in Dignation won him the Seattle Times Sammy Davis Jr. Award.
 It was also performed at the Fringe Festivals of Edinburgh, Prague, and Amsterdam, and at PS122 in New York City.

 In 2002, McQuilken began working as a sound designer, composer, and onstage musician for several productions at the Intiman Theatre, including Bartlett Sher's production of Nickel and Dimed, which transferred to the Mark Taper Forum in Los Angeles and earned McQuilken the 2002 Backstage West Garland Award for composition.
 McQuilken continued to write, score, and perform, creating Paper Airplane and Extropia with Collaborator, the Seattle art collective, the latter of which was named one of the best three shows of 2004 by Seattle Weekly.

 In 2008, McQuilken debuted the album His Forearms Were Tanks Now, which McQuilken wrote, recorded, and performed on a self-made, loop-based composition and performance station called "the RIG", under the band name The Few Moments.
 Artist Ira Marcks drew a 50-foot illustration to accompany the album, McQuilken also played as the touring drummer for experimental folk musician Jason Webley.

 Education

 In 2008, McQuilken was accepted to the Yale School of Drama for graduate studies in theatrical directing.
 During his time there he directed and scored numerous productions, including Shakespeare's Othello and Gary Henderson's Skin Tight.

 Also during this time, he recorded The Few Moments' second album, The Celebritist, and scored filmmaker Sarah Lasley's short film Eve.
 For his thesis project, McQuilken wrote, scored, and directed an original play with music, JIB.